Scramblelock/toronto-waste-lookup/README.md

    - Clicking the green star button should remove the item from the saved list.

 ## Additional Tasks
-- To make it accessible to people with disabilities, added a hidden <label> and an aria-label attribute on the button so that screen readers could interpret it.
+- To make the app accessible to people with disabilities, added a hidden <label> and an aria-label attribute on the button so that screen readers could interpret it.
 - Audited the app for the Shopify styles and added the Shopify linter to automatically lint the codebase
 - Wrote a unit test on one of the components (WasteSearchForm) to ensure that it rendered correctly.